 December means Christmas

-and it also means Christmas reads, and these books will inspire you to travel to the U.K. and Italy, perfect places to go for the holidays!
+and it also means Christmas reads, and these books will inspire you to travel to the U.K. and Italy, perfect places to go for the holidays for when we are able to travel again!

 The Perfect Present